 Cook the carrots until super tender.

-Sieve and blend the carrots with the butter until smooth.
+Sieve and blend the carrots with the fat until smooth.

 Season with salt, nutmeg and lemon juice.